micronucleus/micronucleus/Readme.txt

 Currently, the following configurations are included and tested.
 Please check the subfolders /firmware/configurations/ for details.
 Hex files can be found in /releases.

-t84_default     -   ATtiny84A default configuration     -   1526 bytes
+t84_default     -   ATtiny84A default configuration     -   1522 bytes
-t841_default    -   ATtiny841 default configuration     -   1578 bytes
+t841_default    -   ATtiny841 default configuration     -   1574 bytes
-t45_default     -   ATtiny45  default configuration     -   1564 bytes
+t45_default     -   ATtiny45  default configuration     -   1558 bytes
-t85_default     -   ATtiny85  default configuration     -   1564 bytes
+t85_default     -   ATtiny85  default configuration     -   1558 bytes
-t85_aggressive  -   ATtiny85  smaller size - critical   -   1410 bytes
+t85_aggressive  -   ATtiny85  smaller size - critical   -   1392 bytes
-t167_default    -   ATtiny167 default (uses xtal)       -   1404 bytes
+t167_default    -   ATtiny167 default (uses xtal)       -   1386 bytes
-Nanite841       -   Nanite841 firmware                  -   1602 bytes
+Nanite841       -   Nanite841 firmware                  -   1598 bytes
-m328p_extclock  -   ATMega328p external clock           -   1542 bytes
+m328p_extclock  -   ATMega328p external clock           -   1524 bytes

-Please note that the configuration "t85_aggressive" may be instable unders certain circumstances.
+Please note that the configuration "t85_aggressive" may be instable under certain circumstances.
 Please revert to "t85_default" if downloading of user programs fails.

 You can add your own configuration by adding a new folder to /firmware/configurations/.
 The folder has to contain a customized "Makefile.inc" and "bootloaderconfig.h".
 Feel free to supply a pull request if you added and tested a previously unsupported device.